Search Icon

 Trust

-How Do We Test A Broker's Trust?
+How Did We Test the Broker's Trustworthiness?

-Saxo Bank Regulations
+Saxo Regulations

 In our reviews, we examine the licenses and regulations of each entity operated by a broker.
 This allows us to compare their different levels of protection.
 We rank licenses by various regulatory bodies on a three-tier system, where Tier-1 licensing indicates the highest level of regulation.